19hours/sg-statutes/Acts/Women’s Charter.md

 “place of safety” means any place of safety established under section 177;

-“prostitution” means the act of a female offering her body for promiscuous sexual intercourse for hire, whether in money or in kind;
+“prostitution” means the act of a female offering her body for sexual penetration for hire, whether in money or in kind;

 [51/2007 wef 01/02/2008]

 “register of marriages” means the State Marriage Register kept under this Act;

 “Registrar” means the Registrar of Marriages appointed under section 26 and includes an Assistant Registrar of Marriages;

+“sexual penetration” means the penetration of the vagina, anus or mouth of a woman or girl by a man’s penis, or the sexual penetration of the vagina or anus of a woman or girl by a part of another person’s body (other than the penis) or by anything else;

+[51/2007 wef 01/02/2008]

 “solemnization”, with its grammatical variations and cognate expressions, includes the contracting of a marriage or effecting a marriage in accordance with the law, religion, custom or usage of the parties or any of the parties thereto.